jorisvddonk/questmark/examples/self-describing.md

 (Let's just reset this counter back to 0.... `0 "myCounter" setContext` There, done! :P )

-The value of myCounter is now: `"myCounter" getContext emit`
+The value of myCounter is now: `"myCounter" getContext emit`.

 To conditionally enable an option, simply *prefix* the option text with a code block that pushes a single (!) number onto the stack.
 If the value on the stack is 1 or greater, then the Option is enabled.
 Otherwise, it's not.

 * `"myCounter" getContext 0 eq` Set the value of myCounter (currently: 0) to 1 `1 "myCounter" setContext`

-The value of myCounter is now: `"myCounter" getContext emit`
+The value of myCounter is now: `"myCounter" getContext emit`.

 * `"myCounter" getContext 1 eq` Let's do that again: set the value of myCounter (currently: 1) to 2 `2 "myCounter" setContext`

-The value of myCounter is now: `"myCounter" getContext emit`
+The value of myCounter is now: `"myCounter" getContext emit`.

 * `"myCounter" getContext 2 eq` Awesome!
 Set the value of myCounter (currently: 2) to 3 `3 "myCounter" setContext`

-The value of myCounter is now: `"myCounter" getContext emit`
+The value of myCounter is now: `"myCounter" getContext emit`.

 * `"myCounter" getContext 3 eq` So that counter that's now 3, make it 4 `4 "myCounter" setContext`

-The value of myCounter is now: `"myCounter" getContext emit`
+The value of myCounter is now: `"myCounter" getContext emit`.

 * `"myCounter" getContext 4 eq` There are 4 lights on my counter.
 MAKE THEM 5!!! `5 "myCounter" setContext`

-The value of myCounter is now: `"myCounter" getContext emit`
+The value of myCounter is now: `"myCounter" getContext emit`.

 * [I think I understand what's going on.
 Can you teach me about Directives next?](#directives)